 We understand, very well, that this pandemic has been stressful, not just politically, but also among families, businesses, customers, constituents, patients and health care providers.
 We are mindful of the impacts COVID has had on them all.
-We have had the honor of being invited to brief both Assembly caucuses on COVID, and are well aware of the differing opinions, policies and politics permeating nearly everything COVID-related, even within your caucuses, yet we have worked extremely hard to find balance and common ground wherever possible, with the goal of moving forward and putting COVID safely behind us as soon as possible.
+We are well aware of the differing opinions, policies and politics permeating nearly everything COVID-related, even within your caucuses, yet we have worked extremely hard to find balance and common ground wherever possible, with the goal of moving forward and putting COVID safely behind us as soon as possible.

 WHA continues to focus on how we can move forward together, in both public policy and public messaging.
 On the latter, we have led a diverse coalition from all segments of the economy to share a common message around slowing the spread of COVID-19.
 WHA, along with the WI Counties Association, Wisconsin Grocers Association, WMC and the Wisconsin Restaurant Association, created the Stop the COVID Spread! coalition.
-The group now counts over 125 organizations as members, including the Green Bay Packer, Milwaukee Brewers and Milwaukee Bucks.
+The group now counts over 125 organizations as members, including the Green Bay Packers, Milwaukee Brewers and Milwaukee Bucks.
 Since October, we aired six different safe practices ads on TV, radio and digital platforms that have been viewed, seen or heard an estimated 30 million times.
-We believe this work, as well as similar efforts by the state and many others, including many of our elected officials, these efforts, along with other factors, have helped slow down the spread of COVID-19 in Wisconsin.
+We believe this work, as well as similar efforts by the state and many others, including many of our elected officials, have helped slow down the spread of COVID-19 in Wisconsin.
 We thank many of you and your colleagues for amplifying that message and we thank so many of the people of our great state for listening.
 But we cannot stop now.